dreamineering/dreamineering/README.md

 | [DePin](https://mm.dreamineering.com/docs/engineering/depin-engineering/)     |     |     |            |            |
 | [Games](https://mm.dreamineering.com/docs/games)     |     |     |            |            |

-Explore opportunities to leverage [transformative tech](https://mm.dreamineering.com/docs/engineering/technology) to create more [effective business models](https://mm.dreamineering.com/docs/business/business-models/)?
+How can AI and Crypto combine to deliver systems that [help people to live more fulfilling lives](https://mm.dreamineering.com/docs/people/fulfillment/)?

 - Communities are the future of business
 - Communities are driven by culture
 - [Your culture is your moat](https://mm.dreamineering.com/docs/decisions/value-system/intangibles/value-memes/)

-Culture builds loyalty, loyalty creates liquidity.
+Culture builds loyalty, loyalty ensures liquidity.

 ## Business Engineering